snowplow/snowplow-javascript-tracker/api-docs/docs/node-tracker/markdown/node-tracker.emitterconfigurationbase.retrystatuscodes.md

 ## EmitterConfigurationBase.retryStatusCodes property

 List of HTTP response status codes for which events sent to Collector should be retried in future requests.
 Only non-success status codes are considered (greater or equal to 300).
 The retry codes are only considered for GET and POST requests.
+They take priority over the `dontRetryStatusCodes` option.
 By default, the tracker retries on all non-success status codes except for 400, 401, 403, 410, and 422.

 <b>Signature:</b>